12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 Shopping cart abandonment emails serve to remind the user of the items they left in their cart.

-Ideally, your abandoned cart email series will include some kind of incentive to get the user to come back and complete the purchase whether that's a limited time discount, free shipping offer, an opportunity to win products in a giveaway, or an alternative they may be more interested in.
+This type of email should include some kind of incentive to get the user to come back and complete the purchase.
+For example: a limited time discount, free shipping or an opportunity to get products in a giveaway.
+You can also add testimonials to show your credibility.

 Combat Shopping Cart Abandonment Today

-Shopping cart abandonment is a huge pain for eCommerce store owners, true.
-It deflates conversion rates, reduces revenue, and can even affect product availability.
+Shopping cart abandonment is a huge pain for ecommerce store owners.
+It damages conversion rates, and revenue.

-But there are things you can do to significantly reduce your abandonment rate.
+However, there are things you can do to significantly reduce your abandonment rate, such as: improve page load speed, enable guest checkout, give free shipping, and allow multiple payment methods.

-Remember that many users expect support so it's best to also implement live chat with a live chat software like JivoChat.
+Remember that many users expect support so it's best to also implement live chat software like JivoChat.

 Like what you've read?